SzymonKubica/micro-bpf/docs/helper-access-restrictions.md

 accessible for all VM instances running on a particular worker and then possibly allow for overriding that later on (by means of message passing IPC).

+The diagram below illustrates the 'VM Worker' workflow.
+The workers are spawned and then wait for execution requests.
+Once an execution request is received, the VM Executor Thread (should be named 'manager' or something) routes the request to one of the workers that is currently available.
+This 'routing' is done via message-passing and so the amount of data that can be passed to a given VM worker is limited.

 ![System design diagram](./two-workflows-architecture.png)

 ## Motivation for controlling access to helper calls